Wuhan Metro, China

 Chongqing Metro or Chongqing Rail Transit is a 75km rapid-transit system, serving the city of Chongqing in China.
 The metro commenced operations in 2005 and serves the needs of nearly 32 million people.

-Line 4 will connect the Wuchang and Wuhan Districts and will be constructed in two phases.
-The first of which will connect Wuchang and Wuhan railway stations, with the second phase starting from Wuchang rail station and ending at Hanyang Gold Mouth, passing via Zhang Zhidong Lu and Hanyang Avenue.
+Line 4 connects the Wuchang and Wuhan Districts and was constructed in two phases.
+The first of which connects Wuchang and Wuhan railway stations, with the second phase starting from Wuchang rail station and ending at Hanyang Gold Mouth, passing via Zhang Zhidong Lu and Hanyang Avenue.

 Line 7 will run between Tianhe Airport and South Lake, while Line 8 will connect Panlong Town with Yezhi Lake.